 We close during lunch hours and on Regular Holidays.

 Should you have any inquiries or concerns, feel free to send us a message here.

 How much does it cost to have a kitchen countertop installed?

-Both fabrication (polishing of edges) and installation cost Php400 per linear meter separately.
+Both fabrication (polishing of edges) and countertop installation cost Php 400 per linear meter separately.